tarankalra1/singhscorner-blog/_posts/2018-07-17-first-post.md

 - Following the above, the equation of state is not the same as in aerodynamics because density is dependent on salinity and temperature.

+-Boussinesq approximation in ocean models generally refers to the fact that the perturbations in density are small compared to the mean density (*very different from aerospace models*).
+The implication to the N-S equations is the flow can be considered incompressible.
+In wave models, it refers to the approximation that the water waves are having a longer wavelength compared to the water depth.

 #### 2. Grids/Meshes

 #### *a) Aerospace*: